Binghamton University men's basketball player, 19, drowns at New York park

 “There are no words,” head coach Tommy Dempsey said in a news release.
 “There is no blueprint for how to deal with such a painful loss.
 We all loved Calistus so much.
 He was such a special young man.
 We are devastated.”

 Anyichie, who was originally from Nigeria, studied political science.
-He played 32 games as a freshman for the Bearcats last season.
+The 6-foot 9-inch forward played 32 games as a freshman for the Bearcats last season.
 He averaged 1.9 points and 2.1 rebounds.
 He was a scholar-athlete at St. Mary’s of the Assumption High School in Short Hills, N.J., before going to Binghamton.

 “A talented young person has been tragically taken from us,” school president Harvey Stenger said.
 “This is a heartbreaking loss for our community.
 We will do all that we can to be there for his family, for the team and everyone who knew Calistus.”